Thin-shell concentration for convex measures: Thin shell for convex measures

-In the second part, we follow the argument developed in \cite{GM} to get a better conclusion.
-We continue to assume that $|p|\le (r-2)/4$.
-Most of the computation of section 3.2 in \cite{GM} is identical and it required the use of the reverse H\"older inequalities $(\ref{eq:reverseHolder0})$.
-We estimate
+In the second part, we follow the argument developed in \cite{GM} to get a better estimate.
+We deal now with the case of $p$ being positive or negative and, as already said, we can assume without loss of generality that $r > 34$ and $|p|\le r/8$.
+As in \cite{GM}, our goal is to estimate